 A surgical extraction means that it is necessary to make incisions in the gum tissue to remove the tooth.
 This is necessary when the tooth has fractured below the gum line or in such a way that we cannot get a solid grasp on the portion remaining, or if the tooth is impacted.

-Tooth extractions are a common procedure performed in our office.
+Tooth extractions are a common procedure performed in our dental office.
 Typically, they can be performed using local anesthesia.

 All patients are given home care instructions following their extraction.
 In most situations, over the counter pain medication is all that is necessary, though in certain situations, we may prescribe stronger medicine.
 We will want the patient to be aware of the amount of bleeding that occurs after their extraction and pay special attention to anything that seems out of the ordinary.
 We will provide you with information on how to reduce swelling and inflammation.